Morgan Carroll

-Morgan Lenore Carroll (born November 24, 1971) is an American politician from Colorado and is currently the Chairwoman of the Colorado Democratic Party.
+Morgan Lenore Carroll (born November 24, 1971) is an American politician from Colorado who was the Chairwoman of the Colorado Democratic Party.
 A Democrat, Carroll represented Colorado House District 36 in the city of Aurora from 2004 to 2008, and she represented the state's 29th Senate district from 2009 to 2017.
 Carroll served as President of the Colorado State Senate from 2013 to 2014 and as minority leader in 2015.
 Carroll stepped down as minority leader in July 2015 to unsuccessfully run against incumbent Republican Mike Coffman for Colorado's 6th congressional district in the U.S. House of Representatives.

+Carroll chaired the Colorado Democratic Party from 2017 to 2023.
+During her tenure, the party achieved significant power by gaining or controlling all statewide executive offices and the state legislature, which ultimately led to Colorado turning from a swing state into a blue state.

 In addition to her legislative work, Carroll works for the law firm of Bachus & Schanker.

 Early life and education

-Morgan Carroll was born November 24, 1971 in Denver, Colorado to John Carroll and Rebecca Bradley.
+Morgan Carroll was born November 24, 1971, in Denver, Colorado, to John Carroll and Rebecca Bradley.
 Her father was a lawyer who served as a Colorado State Representative for Adams County between 1964 and 1974.
 Her mother was an attorney and Carroll's partner at the mother/daughter disability and family-law firm Carroll & Bradley in Aurora from 2000 to 2010.

 When Carroll was young, she helped care for her father after he was diagnosed with Parkinson's, and later, Alzheimer's.
 Her family experienced financial difficulties during that time.

 Carroll graduated from Boulder High School in 1990.
 She worked various jobs, including at a gas station and fast-food restaurant, to pay for her education.
 She graduated from the University of Colorado Denver in 1996 and from the University of Colorado Law School in 2000.